Security-Onion-Solutions/securityonion-docs/architecture.rst

 	Heavy nodes are NOT recommended for most users.

-Similar to search nodes, heavy nodes extend the storage and processing capabilities of the manager node.
-However, heavy nodes also perform sensor duties and thus have lower performance overall.
+Heavy nodes perform sensor duties and store their own logs in their own local Elasticsearch instance.
+This results in higher hardware requirements and lower performance.
+Heavy nodes do NOT pull logs from the redis queue on the manager like search nodes do.

 Heavy Nodes run the following components: